GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 #### If your metric data depends on the read/write type of FIO load test
 1. In the vm_metrics file, create an object of the [Metric class](https://github.com/GoogleCloudPlatform/gcsfuse/blob/fbe86d40bdefefc1595654fa468a81e4dfd815d5/perfmetrics/scripts/vm_metrics/vm_metrics.py#L44) inside the [`_add_new_metric_using_test_type`](https://github.com/GoogleCloudPlatform/gcsfuse/blob/fbe86d40bdefefc1595654fa468a81e4dfd815d5/perfmetrics/scripts/vm_metrics/vm_metrics.py#L224) method and append the object to the [`updated_metrics_list`](https://github.com/GoogleCloudPlatform/gcsfuse/blob/fbe86d40bdefefc1595654fa468a81e4dfd815d5/perfmetrics/scripts/vm_metrics/vm_metrics.py#L245) list.
 2. Add a column in the Google Sheet in the same position as the position of the new parameter in the [`updated_metrics_list`](https://github.com/GoogleCloudPlatform/gcsfuse/blob/fbe86d40bdefefc1595654fa468a81e4dfd815d5/perfmetrics/scripts/vm_metrics/vm_metrics.py#L245) list.

-### Google Sheet
-1. The number of entries are stored in `T4` cell of both worksheets.
-If on adding new metrics, the column number exceeds `T` in any worksheet, use another cell `cell-name` to store the number of entries by writing `=COUNTA(A2:A)` into it in both worksheets.
-Also, replace `T4` with `cell-name` in this [line](https://github.com/GoogleCloudPlatform/gcsfuse/blob/de3c0ab46f856bc1dbbfc6f093b1c218331499fe/perfmetrics/scripts/gsheet/gsheet.py#L9).